SleeveShirts

 01. Why Typical Kids' Clothes Fail

 Most parents assume a standard cotton t-shirt is "enough" protection for a day at the park.
-Our 2026 lab data tells a different story.
+Published UPF guidance suggests a different story.
 A dry, white cotton t-shirt typically provides a **UPF rating of only 5**, allowing nearly 20% of UV photons to reach the skin.
 When that shirt gets wet—from the pool or sweat—its protection can drop to as low as **UPF 2**.

 Cumulative UV damage in childhood is the primary predictor for skin issues later in life.
 By switching to high-tech UPF 50+ gear, you are essentially creating a permanent, physical barrier that reflects **98% of harmful radiation** without the need for constant, messy sunscreen reapplication.